team-pltb/pltb/README.md

 * Empirical datasets used for testing Bayesian inference programs
   * lakner
   * mrbayes
-* Datasets from the original paper by John Huelsenbeck
+* Datasets from the <a href=http://mbe.oxfordjournals.org/content/21/6/1123.abstract>original paper</a> by John Huelsenbeck
   * originalPaper
-* Test datasets from http://exelixis-lab.org designated for the programming practical
+* Test datasets from <a href=http://exelixis-lab.org>Exelixis Lab</a> designated for the programming practical
   * testDatasets
 * Other not further categorized datasets
   * otherDatasets